mjbroekman/mjbroekman.github.io/Terminology/Steganography.md

 In these cases, opening the file in an editor will reveal the code easily, but from the browser side it is invisible.

+In other cases, the data is stored within the bits that make up the image.
+Realpython.com has a great example of how that is done and how to extract it [here](https://realpython.com/python-bitwise-operators/#least-significant-bit-steganography).

 ### Whitespace Code
 The most unique steganographic technique that I've encountered is whitespace-encoding[^2] [^3].
 I came across this in 2014 and it took me a while to fully understand what was going on.
 In short, the payload (the version I came across was in PHP, but there is no reason that it can't be performed in other languages) was encoded as a string of spaces and tabs that were then turned into 1s and 0s and then, in groups of 8 digits, converted to their ASCII character and executed.